microsoft/vscode-docs/docs/runtimes/nodejs.md

 >**Important:** With the recent move to TypeScript 1.8.2, you will need to have a `jsconfig.json` in your workspace for the typings files to be picked up.
 >
 >Jump to the section below on [Adding a jsconfig.json Configuration File](/docs/runtimes/nodejs.md#adding-a-jsconfigjson-configuration-file) and then return to this part of the walkthrough.
-This will be fixed in a later version of TypeScript.

 Notice how VS Code now understands what `__dirname` is, based on the metadata from the `node.d.ts` file.
 Even more exciting, you can get full IntelliSense against the Node framework.
 For example, you can require `http` and get full IntelliSense against the `http` class as you type in Visual Studio Code.